 In addition to understanding your partner’s short-term financial goals, you should also inquire about their long-term financial goals.

 Again, this question isn’t to judge what their goals are.
-Instead, use it as an opportunity to gauge if they have a plan of action to achieve their goals.
+Instead, use it as an opportunity to gauge if they have a plan of action.
 Also, consider how your relationship fits into these plans.

 12. What do you tend to splurge on?

+You may have a lot of curiosity about this question.
 We all have something that we tend to splurge on.
-Whether that’s food, clothes, or even designer handbags, there’s something that we’re willing to spend more money on.
+Whether that’s food, clothes, or even the more expensive handbag brands, there’s something that we’re willing to spend more money on.
 Find out what that item is for your partner.